-- 54. All transactions input to the accounting system must be authorised in accordance with the procedures specified in these regulations. - 55.
-The creation and input of journal entries is restricted to central finance service staff.
-All journal entries are reviewed as part of the month-end reconciliation process. - 56.
-Bank transactions conducted through the on-line banking system are input by a nominated member of the Finance Service, the CFO, GFC or GMA and are reviewed by the CFO, GFC or GMA as appropriate.
+- 52. All transactions input to the accounting system must be authorised in accordance with the procedures specified in these regulations. - 53.
+The creation and input of journal entries is restricted to Central Finance Team staff.
+All journal entries are reviewed as part of the routine month-end reconciliation procedures.

+54. Bank transactions conducted through the on-line banking system are input by a nominated member of the Central Finance Team, the CFO, GFC or GMA and are reviewed by the CFO, GFC or GMA as appropriate.